MediaWiki: Limitations

 The parser serves as the de facto standard for the MediaWiki syntax, as no formal syntax has been defined.
 Due to this lack of a formal definition, it has been difficult to create WYSIWYG editors for MediaWiki, although several WYSIWYG extensions do exist, including the popular VisualEditor.

 MediaWiki is not designed to be a suitable replacement for dedicated online forum or blogging software, although extensions do exist to allow for both of these.

 It is common for new MediaWiki users to make certain mistakes, such as forgetting to sign posts with four tildes (~~~~), or manually entering a plaintext signature, due to unfamiliarity with the idiosyncratic particulars involved in communication on MediaWiki discussion pages.
 On the other hand, the format of these discussion pages has been cited as a strength by one educator, who stated that it provides more fine-grain capabilities for discussion than traditional threaded discussion forums.
 For example, instead of 'replying' to an entire message, the participant in a discussion can create a hyperlink to a new wiki page on any word from the original page.
 Discussions are easier to follow since the content is available via hyperlinked wiki page, rather than a series of reply messages on a traditional threaded discussion forum.
 However, except in few cases, students were not using this capability, possibly because of their familiarity with the traditional linear discussion style and a lack of guidance on how to make the content more 'link-rich'.

 MediaWiki by default has little support for the creation of dynamically assembled documents, or pages that aggregate data from other pages.
 Some research has been done on enabling such features directly within MediaWiki.
 The Semantic MediaWiki extension provides these features.
 It is not in use on Wikipedia, but in more than 1,600 other MediaWiki installations.
 The Wikibase Repository and Wikibase Repository client are however implemented in Wikidata and Wikipedia respectively, and to some extent provides semantic web features, and linking of centrally stored data to infoboxes in various Wikipedia articles.

 Upgrading MediaWiki is usually fully automated, requiring no changes to the site content or template programming.
 Historically troubles have been encountered when upgrading from significantly older versions.

+In a 2025 review of instructors who assigned editing Wikipedia for class, learning how to use MediaWiki was the most common challenge for both students and professors.

 Security

 MediaWiki developers have enacted security standards, both for core code and extensions.
-SQL queries and HTML output are usually done through wrapper functions that handle validation, escaping, filtering for prevention of cross-site scripting and SQL injection.
-Many security issues have had to be patched after a MediaWiki version release, and accordingly MediaWiki.org states, "The most important security step you can take is to keep your software up to date" by subscribing to the announcement mailing list and installing security updates that are announced.
+As of 2008, SQL queries and HTML output are usually done through wrapper functions that handle validation, escaping, filtering for prevention of cross-site scripting and SQL injection.
+Many security issues have had to be patched after a MediaWiki version release, and in 2010 MediaWiki.org stated, "The most important security step you can take is to keep your software up to date" by subscribing to the announcement mailing list and installing security updates that are announced.